RtHiaHB/Hangman/README.md

 Still in development

+## How to Play

+First, select how long of a word you want and press "Start."
+Once the game has started, press any letter to select it.
+When the game is over, select word length again, and press "Start" (you can also press Enter).

 ## How it Works (Technical)
 First, it grabs a list of words from a open source word list.
 It doesn't arrange this list in a way that I prefer, so I rearrange it by word length.
 This way, I know how many words I have of each length and can generate a random number.